Democrats nominate Biden for epic challenge to oust Trump

 Biden has the support of a sprawling political coalition, as demonstrated again during Tuesday’s convention, although neither history nor enthusiasm is on his side.

-Just one incumbent president has been defeated since 1992.
+Just one incumbent president has been defeated since 1992, George H.W.
+Bush.
 And Biden’s supporters consistently report that they’re motivated more by opposition to Trump than excitement about Biden.

 A collection of younger Democrats, including former Georgia lawmaker Stacey Abrams and New York Rep. Alexandria Ocasio-Cortez, were given a few minutes to shine.
 But overall, there was little room on Tuesday’s program for the younger stars of the party’s far-left wing.

 “In a democracy, we do not elect saviors.
-We cast our ballots for those who see our struggles and pledge to serve,” said Abrams, 46, who emerged as a national player during her unsuccessful bid for governor in 2018 and was among those considered to be Biden’s running mate.
+We cast our ballots for those who see our struggles and pledge to serve,” said Abrams, 46.

 For a second night, the Democrats featured Republicans.

-Powell, who served as secretary of state under George W. Bush and appeared at multiple Republican conventions in years past, endorsed the Democratic candidate.
+Powell, who served as secretary of state under George W. Bush and appeared at multiple Republican conventions in years past, endorsed Biden.
 He joined the wife of the late Arizona Sen. John McCain, Cindy McCain, who stopped short of a formal endorsement but spoke in a video of the mutual respect and friendship her husband and Biden shared.

-While there have been individual members of the opposing party featured at presidential conventions before, a half dozen Republicans, including the former two-term governor of Ohio, have now spoken for Democrat Biden.
+While there have been individual members of the opposing party featured at presidential conventions before, a half-dozen Republicans, including a former two-term governor of Ohio, have now spoken for Biden.

+Republican National Committee chair Ronna McDaniel said on Fox News Channel on Wednesday she wasn’t concerned, adding that Powell “hasn’t been a Republican since the early 2000s.”

+“This isn’t surprising,” McDaniel said.
+“This group of Never Trumpers has left the Republican party.”

 The Democrats’ party elders played a prominent role throughout the night.

 Clinton, who turns 74 on Tuesday, hasn’t held office in two decades.
-Kerry, 76, was the Democratic presidential nominee back in 2004 when the youngest voters this fall were still in diapers.
-And Carter is 95 years old.
+Kerry, 76, was the Democratic presidential nominee in 2004 when the youngest voters this fall were still in diapers.
+Carter left office in 1981.

-Biden’s team did not give the night’s coveted keynote address to a single fresh face, preferring instead to pack the slot with more than a dozen Democrats in their 20s, 30s and 40s.
-The younger leaders included Abrams, Rep. Conor Lamb., D-Pa., and the president of the Navajo Nation Jonathan Nez.
+In the night’s coveted keynote slot, Biden’s team featured over a dozen Democrats in their 20s, 30s and 40s.
+The younger leaders included Abrams, Rep. Conor Lamb, D-Pa., and the president of the Navajo Nation, Jonathan Nez.

 It remains to be seen whether the unconventional convention will give Biden the momentum he’s looking for.